An exceptional lawyer with a brilliant mind

 Overview

-Pete Weatherby KC is ranked as a Tier 1 Leading Silk by The Legal 500 for Administrative and public law (including civil liberties) , Crime, and Inquests and inquiries.
+Pete is ranked in Band 1 by Chambers and Partners and as a Tier 1 Leading Silk by The Legal 500 for Administrative and public law (including civil liberties) and Inquests and Inquiries.

 Inquests & public inquiries